-Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) (Courtesy of CAWCR Australia Bureau of Meteorology) The MJO was a dominant mode of variability across the Tropics during March as indicated by the alternating dashed and dotted lines.
-Near the end of March, the anomalies show signs of influence from other modes of tropical variability.
-However, MJO activity reemerged in early April across the Indian Ocean, then again in early May.
+Drier-than-normal conditions, positive OLR anomalies (vellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) (Courtesy of CAWCR Australia Bureau of Meteorology) The MJO was a dominant mode of variability across the Tropics during March as indicated by the alternating dashed and dotted lines.
+MJO activity reemerged in early April across the Indian Ocean, then again in early May.
 Each time, the MJO signal quickly broke down.
 The MJO signal emerged during June and continued to July, as indicated by the alternating dashed and dotted lines.
 Other modes of variability have dominated more recently, such as a Rossby wave over the Maritime Continent and a Kelvin Wave over the eastern Pacific.
+Additionally, convection has been persistent near the Maritime Continent.
 Time